adelin-diac/automations/python_start_app_venv/README.md

 This BAT script is designed to simplify the process of starting a Python app in a virtual environment.
 When executed, the script opens a command prompt window and activates the virtual environment, it downloads any dependancies, and then it runs the app/script.

+You can then copy the `.bat` file to an easy location to access, and you can start your python app with a double-click.

 ### Pre-requisites

 - Python